cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 }
 ```

 Like every route handler, our method receives a `RoutingContext`.
 We populate the response by setting the `content-type` header and the actual content.
 To create the actual content, no need to compute the JSON string ourself.
-Vert.x provices the `Json` class mapping object to and from JSON String.
+Vert.x provides the `Json` class mapping object to and from JSON String.
 So `Json.encodePrettily(products.values())` computes the JSON string representing the set of articles.

 We could have used `Json.encodePrettily(products`), but to make the JavaScript code simpler, we just return the set of articles and not an object containing `ID => Article` entries.